-There are different types of diode rectifier circuit available in the market, each has their own merits and demerits.
-Rectifier circuits may be single phase or multi-phase; for industrial applications three-phase rectification is essential while for domestic applications single phase rectification is sufficient.
-Following of rectifier circuit are:
+There are different types of diode rectifier circuit available in the market, each has its own merits and demerits.
+Rectifier circuits may be single-phase or multi-phase.

 The comparison between different rectifiers on the basis of various points are tabulated below.